Snake River Fishing Report – (4.9.26)

 The Snake Rivers flows are hovering around 280 cfs.
-Expect those flows for the next 4 to 6 months and the winter season.
+Expect those flows for the month of so until run-off really kicks into high gear.

 From our friends at the Snake River Fund: Von Gontaard’s Landing is open to the public as of March 1st.
 Please be advised that Von Gontaard’s is not maintained and may not be accessible with a vehicle due to snowy conditions.
 All other boat ramps on the Snake River and its tributaries are closed to vehicular traffic.
 Ramps from Wilson Bridge down to Sheep Gulch can still be accessed by foot and with hand-carried watercraft.